A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Introduction

-\emph{Paper structure.} The paper is organized as follows.
+The rest of the paper is organized as follows.
 Section~\ref{background} explains and formalizes the background concepts used in the rest of the paper and provides a brief overview of the ML techniques considered in the study.
 Section~\ref{state} reports on state-of-the-art empirical studies that are related to the study presented in the paper.
-Section~\ref{encoding} explains the semantic vector embedding techniques we used to extract features from the input data.
+Section~\ref{encoding} explains the semantic vector embedding techniques we used to extract features from input log data.
 Section~\ref{evaluationMehodology} describes the design of our empirical study.
-Section~\ref{results} reports on evaluation results of the different supervised and semi-supervised ML techniques.
-Section~\ref{discuss} discusses the practical implications of our study and its threats to validity.
+Section~\ref{results} reports and discusses the results of the different supervised and semi-supervised ML techniques.
 Section~\ref{conclusion} concludes the paper, providing directions for future work.